This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Exfoliating The Scalp

-- Mix equal parts baking soda and vinegar.
+- Mix 1 tbsp baking soda with 2 tbsp vinegar.

 Tips and Tricks for Using Baking Soda on Gray Hair